kubo-azu/Click-qPCR/README.md

     * Performs Welch's t-test for statistical significance.
     * Visualizes results as a bar plot showing mean fold-change ± SD, with individual data points overlaid.

-* **Data Preview:** View the head of your uploaded data.

 * **Downloadable Results:**
     * Download statistical summary tables in CSV format.
     * Download plots in PNG format.
-    * Download a template CSV file to guide data formatting.

 ## Installation and Usage